Rupert Shortt

 Rupert Shortt is a British author, biographer and journalist.
 He is known for writing about the modern persecution of Christians around the world, including in his book Christianophobia: A Faith Under Attack, and for a series of works defending the coherence of classical theism in general and a Christian world view in particular.

 Rowan Williams wrote that Shortt's book God Is No Thing: Coherent Christianity "deserves a place alongside the best intelligent responses to the New Atheism."

-Shortt is a research associate at the Von Hugel Institute, University of Cambridge and was religion editor of The Times Literary Supplement from 2000 to 2020.
+Shortt is a Fellow Commoner of St Edmund's College, Cambridge and was religion editor of The Times Literary Supplement from 2000 to 2020.